MYNT3D Professional 3D Pen

 - How Much is a 3D Pen? – Like most things 3D pens & mechanical pencils can be had for cheap or they can be fairly expensive (more than $100).
 It really depends on the quality of the pen you buy.
 Some are inexpensive units intended as a way to get kids more fully involved with their creativity, others are more expensive and capable of producing high quality finished products.
 They are intended to aid creative professionals For instance: those who need to visualize an industrial design before committing too much time and energy to it.

-Things To Look For When Buying 3D Printer Pens
+Things To Look For When Buying The Best 3D Pens

 While selecting a 3D pen isn’t rocket science there are still plenty of things you’ll want to consider before buying one for the kids or the office.